-Serve as the primary contact for inquiries from students, parents, and One Stop related to requests for additional information.
+Primary contact for inquiries from students, parents, and One Stop related to requests for Federal Direct Subsidized, Unsubsidized, Graduate PLUS, Parent PLUS, and University Trust Fund Loans.

-Perform expert use of PeopleSoft process for making corrections.
+Perform expert use of PeopleSoft process for awarding loans, making corrections, and managing return of funds.

-Maintain comprehensive knowledge of tax return information as related to verification requirements.
+Maintain a comprehensive knowledge of Federal, State, and University loan information and specific eligibility as related to various loan programs.

-Manage a large volume of records quickly and accurately as a back-up to the front end process.
+Manage a large volume of records quickly and accurately.

-Employ budget adjustment policies and procedures as it applies to aid revisions.
+Employ budget adjustment policies and procedures as they apply to aid revisions and Study Abroad costs.

 Analyze and manage a large volume of records quickly and accurately.

-Provide back-up support to Minnesota GI Bill Coordinator.
+Provide back-up support to other Loan Unit Staff.

-Remain current on regulations that govern Minnesota GI Bill.
+Remain current on regulations that govern Federal, State, University and private loans.

 Participate in unit and OSF committee activities.